 If you didn’t go through this period of making mistakes, you could not get to higher levels.
 By continuing to do what you want to learn, the mistakes are gradually being eliminated.

-If you want to make less and less mistakes, do a lot of reading and shadowing.
+If you want to make fewer and fewer mistakes, do a lot of reading and shadowing.
 When you read, you can read aloud.
-It can also help you make less mistakes.
+It can also help you make fewer mistakes.

 In real conversations, care only about exchanging ideas.
 Don’t care about making mistakes.
 When you speak, you practise changing your thoughts into words.
 You don’t learn grammar or words.
 You have other activities for that.